 The brindle color scheme is typically judged for the intensity of the base color and the distinctiveness of the brindle pattern.
 Even regular brindling is judged most highly while a coat with too much or too little brindling is deemed undesirable.

 The ideal coloration for a black Great Dane is a glossy black coat with no variations.
-White markings on the chest or toes is not desirable.
+White markings on the chest or toes are not desirable.
 Any variance from an entirely black coat would be faulted to the extent of the deviation if you were to show the dog.

 Blue Danes should have a coat that is evenly steel blue.
 White markings on the chest or toes are undesirable.
 The eye rims and eyebrows should be black.
 Dark or black patches on the tips of the ears or tail are undesirable.

-Harlequin Danes definitely get noticed.
+Harlequin Danes definitely gets noticed.
 These dogs have a base color that is pure white with “torn” black patches distributed irregularly across their entire body.
 The AKC gives bonus points for a pure white neck.

 For more details on Harlequins, make sure to take a look at our dedicated article here.